syncfusion-content/windowsforms-docs/WindowsForms/GridGrouping/Covered-Ranges.md

 ---
 layout: post
-title: Covered Ranges for Syncfusion Essential WindowsForms
+title: Covered Ranges in Windows Forms GridGrouping control | Syncfusion
-description: This sections explains on how to add covered ranges in GridGroupingControl.
+description: Learn about Covered Ranges support in Syncfusion Windows Forms GridGrouping control, its elements and more details.
 platform: WindowsForms
 control: GridGrouping
 documentation: ug
 ---

-# Covered Ranges
+# Covered Ranges in Windows Forms GridGrouping Control
 The GridGroupingControl supports the options for adding the covered ranges.
 It is the process of combining two or more adjacent cells, rows or columns and displayed with in a single cell.
 This can be achieved by adding the range of cells to the [CoveredRanges](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Grid.GridModel.html#Syncfusion_Windows_Forms_Grid_GridModel_CoveredRanges) collection.

 {% tabs %}